UIHP-Challenges/UIHP-Challenges-April23/student/README-part3.md

 However, our code is still fairly imperative - just glancing at it,

-`Quick Refresher`: In this challenge, we are going to be using `string interpolation`, or template literals, to include `"visual"` code to our application.
+something about making our code more visual yet still dynamic/flexible

+As an example, let's take a look at `string interpolation`, using template literals.
 Imagine we wanted the text content of a div element to be the string "I live in (user's location)!".
-If we were to do this, we can use the `concat` method to build out our `textContent` line by line:
+One way we can do this is to use the `concat` method to build out our `textContent` line by line:

 ```javascript
 let userLocation = 'LA';